end-initiative/end-initiative/index.md

 * You cannot interfere with the studies of another student purposefully

-* You cannot trespass within The Spire past Sunset without a Hawk or highers approval and supervision
+* You cannot trespass within The Spire past Sunset without a Hawk or highers approval and or supervision.
+Situations will vary

-* The Undergrounds are strictly forbidden
+* The Undergrounds are strictly forbidden to all

-* You cannot harm or blemish the school grounds or its foundation(Expulsion from this requires large damage)
+* You cannot harm or blemish the school grounds or its foundation beyond simple and immediant repair (Expulsion from this requires large damage)

 * You cannot tamper or touch any constructs, installations, or non-student related systems that The Spire has around its campus.

 * You may not bring great shame or dishonor to the name of The Spire through your representation to others outside the school to a point the Headmasters must get involved.

-* Weapons and Magic are not to be brandished outside of The Spire on school grounds beyond carrying to and from the residential's to The Spire or assisting with official school business as directed by a Hawk or higher.
+* Weapons and Magic are not to be brandished outside of The Spire's classes as directed on school grounds beyond carrying to and from the residential's to The Spire or assisting with official school business as directed by a Hawk or higher.

-* Materials and property of The Spire is not to leave The Spire without properly checking it out with the Clerk first.
+* Materials and property of The Spire is not to leave The Spire without properly checking it out with the proper Clerk first.

 * Tuition must be paid at the top of the month, or services be made up in its stead.
 (300gp)